 When I decided to paint the ship in the following sequence it struck me that it would be an ideal subject for demonstrating the stages of 'building' a painting.

-My stages may not match those of the experts, but then I'm self-taught so I can make my own stages.
+My stages may not match those of the experts, but I'm self-taught--I can make my own stages.

 I started work on the piece on 12th May 2013 and I'm giving myself two weeks to have it completed.
 I hope you enjoy the sequence and the finished article.

 (The photo was taken by our son Andrew while he and I visited the Maritime Museum in Amsterdam.